 Find the right area of the chart:

-- Go to the green-shaded big ‘masculine’ column in the middle.
+- Go to the green-shaded big ‘neuter’ column in the middle.

 - Find the accusative row 2nd from the top.

 - The spots shared in common have a strong and a weak declension listed.